nathanarcuri-hub/WiFiAudioProjector/README.md

 - `apps/host`: Electron + Node host app
 - `packages/protocol`: shared stream protocol definitions
 - `native/windows-capture-helper`: C# helper for Windows system audio capture
-- `ios`: iPhone app sources and `XcodeGen` project spec
 - `docs`: architecture and protocol notes

-## First Manual Test

-1. Run "Start WifiAudioProjector.bat".
-2. Initial run will check for the required dependencies, downloading them if needed.
-3. Host window will display the receiver URL, which you can open in a browser on your phone or whatever other device.
-(Opening and running on same machine will create infinite feedback loop.)
-4. Tap `Start Audio` from receiver device.

 ## Real Host Run Path

 - `npm run start:host` builds the shared protocol package and the Electron host, then launches the host app.
 - The host starts a localhost helper transport, runs the C# Windows capture helper through `dotnet`, and forwards real WASAPI loopback audio to LAN clients.
-- For the first live test, open the receiver URL shown in the host window on your iPhone and tap `Start Audio` in Safari.
+- For the first live test, open the receiver URL shown in the host window on your receiver device in a web browser and tap `Start Audio`.

 ## Default Ports